 No way, luckily I can reduce those for you from unpleasant stimuli to an absolute minimum.
 This is possible thanks to our computer-controlled pigmentation machine and soothing cream.
 You can always take a painkiller such as paracetamol or Dafalgan beforehand.
 Application of permanent make-up during menstruation is often more painful due to hypersensitivity.
 Avoid alcohol, caffeine and aspirin on the day of treatment.
 These affect blood vessels and anaesthesia.
 You can also apply Emla cream yourself beforehand.
 This is available on prescription from pharmacies.
 Read the instructions for use of the Emla ointment carefully and remember to cover the ointment with the foil patch provided.
 Take a look at the video I made on permanent make-up and pain below.
 Frequently asked questions

-You can find that information on the procedure on my site, page procedure for permanent make-up step by step.
-Still in doubt?
+You can find that information on the procedure on my website, at the page procedure for permanent make-up step by step.
+Are you still in doubt?
 Read the reviews, more than 1,000 men and women went before you.
 Reviews

 I use numerous colours to suit all skin types.
 I am happy to advise you which colour best suits your skin and colour.
 This is how I put permanent make-up true to nature.